AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**EDIT MODE**░░░░░░░░░░░░░░░░░░░░

-Click the "Configuration" button at the botton right of the main game screen and click the left arrow to find the Drum Builder menu tab.
+Click the "Configuration" button at the botton right of the main game screen and click the right arrow to find the Drum Builder menu tab.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/c07d71a9-f8f3-4d97-a76d-2c8a98886e1a)